jhanink/aetv/obs-dp-scores-overview.md

 We encountered a series of obstacles that weren't clear at first, but ultimately, they all related to the OBS browser source cache.

 ## Problem 1
-Scene Switching - The first problem with was that the screens are scheduled to switch over to the tourney scenes before the digital pool tournament was created.
-This caused OBS to exercise the URL and cache "no tourney found".
-Then when the tournament was created, there is no push signal for OBS to refresh the content.
+Scene Switching - We encountered the first problem after adding scene scheduling to automatically switch to the day's tournament scene.
+This caused OBS to exercise the scene's source URL and cache "no tourney found".
+Once the DP tournament got created, there was no push signal for OBS to refresh the content.

 ## Solution 1
-To signal OBS to refresh the scores, we added a step after creating the tourney to visit a URL, e.g. http://table-2-pc/dprefresh.html that uses apache custom log and OBS Advanced Scene Switcher to perform a source refresh on log file modification.
-However, this failed to work because OBS simply returned the previously cached result.
+We added a manual step after creating a tourney to visit a URL that signal OBS to trigger a source refresh from an apache log file modification.
+This refreshed the source, but did not refresh the cache.
+No Dice.

 ## Problem 2
-Source Caching - The second problem was the OBS source cache.
+Source Caching - Attacking the OBS source cache.
 We needed a way to bust the cache.

 ## Solution 2
-How about using a "stable url" with a client side redirect "http://table-2-pc/obs-scores.html?tourney=weekly8&table=2", so that OBS source caches the static html response but the html contains dynamic javascript able to redirect to the right place.
-However, this still didn't work.
-The OBS source caching was too aggressive and cached the last content returned, resulting in the same outcome as Problem 1.
+How about using a "stable url" with parameters and a client side, hoping that OBS would cache the initial response and not the redirect.
+BUT - no luck.
+The OBS source aggressively caches all the content, resulting in exactly the same outcome as Problem 1.

 ## NOTE
 OBS sources distinguish between refreshing the source and refreshing the cache.
 We found a way to trigger refreshing the sources, but triggering cache invalidation was more elusive.
-There is a handy button to refresh cache in OBS source config, but this is a manual button, and we need an automated signal.
+There is a handy button to manually refresh cache in OBS source config, but we need an automated signal.

 ## Problem 3
 Cache Invalidation (the final obstacle) - We need a way to invalidate the cache, but there appeared to be no automated, scriptable way of accomplishing this.
-What to do.
+Until...

 ## Solution 3
-The final piece of the puzzle was discovered in the source config.
+The final piece of the puzzle was a mystery checkbox in the source config.

 ![](https://github.com/playatgtb/aetv/blob/main/images/obs-source-shutdown-unchecked.png?raw=true)

-What did this mean "Shutdown source when not visible"?
+What did this mean - "Shutdown source when not visible"?
 Could this mean that it unloaded the source and effectively invalidated the cache?
 What else could it mean?
 We had to try it.
-Check that box, then hide and show the source.
+Check that box, then find a way to toggle source source visibility OFF and ON.
 Boom.
 Worked.
 No Way.
-Now, can we turn the manual steps into an automated macro?
-Yes.
-Let's toggle the visibility of the source OFF and ON.
+Advanced Scene Switcher to the rescue.
+Yes it had a way to toggle source visibility.
+Indirect combination of config plus plugin macro.
+Excellente!

 ### Toggle OFF
 ![](https://github.com/playatgtb/aetv/blob/main/images/obs-macro-refresh-scores-1.png?raw=true)